SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/PA/Getting_Started_with_PA/Creating_and_Configuring_a_Process_Definition.md

 Create a process DOM definition, adding all parameters that are relevant for the process.

-The process DOM instance will be the only way to exchange data between activities.
-Therefore, make sure it contains all relevant field descriptors.

-The Process DOM definition needs to be used with the “process_automation” module ID.

 > [!NOTE]
 > At present, there is no user interface or dedicated development environment available to create DOM definitions.
 Contact Skyline Communications if you want more information on how to create DOM definitions.

+The process DOM instance will be the only way to exchange data between activities.
+Therefore, make sure it contains all relevant field descriptors.

+The Process DOM definition needs to be used with the *process_automation* module ID.

 > [!NOTE]
-> By default, TTL on the “process_automation” module ID is set to 30 days.
-This means that the process DOM instances will stay in the database for 30 days after the last update action.
+> By default, TTL on the *process_automation* module ID is set to 30 days.
+This means that process DOM instances will stay in the database for 30 days after the last update action.

 ## Creating a process definition